cwzero/Terra/README.md

 slug for a mod, search it at https://www.curseforge.com/minecraft/mc-mods, and use the slug from the page for example https://www.curseforge.com/minecraft/mc-mods/{slug}

+If there's an error when searching for the mod's ID, it will ask you to manually input it.
+This could be bypassed, but would result in drastic time increases for these cases instead.

 TODO: is there a better way to check slugs?

 It is currently windows-only.
 If there's anybody interested who's running mac/linux who wants to help me fix it for those systems, I don't expect it to be difficult.